BDC Hamburger Icon

 FYIDid you know

-A reputation management service can help you build a positive reputation, repair a damaged one, or maintain the good feelings you’ve already built.
-Read more about best reputation management services.
+Online reputation management can help you build a positive reputation, repair a damaged one or maintain the good feelings you’ve already built.
+Read more about online reputation management and why it’s so important.

 How can you build and maintain a strong company reputation?

-Here are seven easy things you can do to keep your business’s reputation strong, positive and healthy.
+Here are some easy actions you can take to keep your business’s public image strong, positive and healthy.

-If your business makes a promise, the world needs to end before you break it.
-If you say you ship within 24 hours, you ship within 24 hours.
-If you say that you offer no-questions-asked returns, don’t ask any questions.
+If your business makes a promise, you must keep it.
+If you say you’ll ship within 24 hours, you must ship within 24 hours.
+If you say you offer no-questions-asked returns, don’t ask any questions.

 “The customer is always right” is a nice idea about how businesses should treat customers.
 It’s also wrong.
 Companies that follow this saying to the letter can end up spending their resources trying to please their most irate, least rational and least devoted customers.